tshepang/blog/content/arts/top music videos.rst

 #. **Everything is Everything** (Lauryn Hill)
    Great VFX showcasing NYC as a turntable are hard to beat.

+#. `**Hey Mama**`__ (Black Eyed Peas)
+   About as energetic as music videos get, it has great dance sequences and is very well-made, except the editing is just too frantic.
+There are a few highlights, but none beats the bride section... nice use of retro visuals and more delicious dancing.

 #. **Hey Ya** (OutKast)
    The high energy the video invokes, the appeal of seeing